-The buttress is situated along the East side of the road D268, between Renaju Bridge and Polischellu Bridge.
-Follow D268 down along East side towards Solenzara for about 10 km., reaching the Renaju Bridge.
+The buttress is situated along the East side of the road D268 (on the left coming from Col de Bavella), between Renaju Bridge and Polischellu Bridge.
+From Col de Bavella follow the road D268 down along the Eastern side towards Solenzara for about 10 km., reaching the Renaju Bridge.
 Park the car 200 m. after Renaju bridge in a pull-out on the left-hand side of the road, near a bend of the ancient road.

-From the pull-out a steep trail starts – several cairns – leading to the base of Punta A Biciartula (45 minutes from the parking).
+From the pull-out a steep trail with several cairns starts, entering into the wood.
+Exiting the wood, head to left to a shoulder, then scramble up a dry stream, getting the base of the buttress (45 minutes from the pull-out).

-TD sup., 6b obbl.
+“La Celebration du Lezard” - TD sup., 6b obbl.
 220 mt.
-The name is due to a gigantic monstruous lizard overlooking the route’s upper section.
+The name is due to a gigantic monstruous lizard overlooking the upper part of the route.
 Equipped.
-Bring 12 expresses and some ribbons.
+Bring 12 expresses and some ribbons

 TD, 6a+, 6a obbl.